evesfect/grass-system/README.md

 ## Performance

-Designed for dense grass placement on small to medium-sized maps typical of RTS games, supports low-end hardware:
+Designed for dense grass placement on small to medium-sized maps, also supports low-end hardware:

 -   60,000+ grass blades rendered at 60+ FPS on Intel Iris XE graphics
--   Shadows enabled, alongside other scene assets
 -   Spatial culling system scales to larger maps with distance-based LOD

 ## Setup Instructions